adrianwclement/classwork-showcase/Darwin-Game/README.md

 # Darwin Game Assignment (Completed)

 This is an exercise to create a two-dimensional survival game in Java using OOP principles.
 The following are instructions and an explanation for the game.
+Submitted as part of weekly assignments for Pomona College's CS62: Data Structures & Advanced Programming Course.

 ## Description